 Dark circles under the eyes are really common in both men and women, and can often be accompanied by eye bags.
-Dark under eyes are an issue that can make the face appear older and there are a few reasons it happens:
+Dark under eyes are an issue that can make the face appear older and there are a few reasons it happens.

-- Fatigue – sleep deprivation or even oversleeping can enhance the darkness under the eyes.
+Sleep deprivation or even oversleeping can enhance the darkness under the eyes.
 Not getting enough sleep can cause the skin to go pale which allows the darkness to appear more pronounced, and can also cause a build-up of fluid under the eyes.
 Oversleeping can also cause eyes to appear puffy.

-- Age – skin becomes thinner as we age and loses the fat and collagen that’s needed to maintain skin elasticity.
+Skin becomes thinner as we age and loses the fat and collagen that’s needed to maintain skin elasticity.
 Dark blood vessels between your eyes are then enhanced, which thus create black circles under the eyes.

-- Eye strain – spending too much time looking at screens (television, mobile phone, computer, tablet device) can cause strain in your eyes which can cause blood vessels around the eyes to enlarge.
+Spending too much time looking at screens (television, mobile phone, computer, tablet device) can cause strain in your eyes which can cause blood vessels around the eyes to enlarge.

-- Allergies – an allergic reaction causes your body to release histamines as a response to harmful bacteria.
+An allergic reaction causes your body to release histamines as a response to harmful bacteria.
 Histamines cause uncomfortable symptoms such as itchiness, redness, and puffy eyes – but can also cause your blood vessels to dilate and become more visible beneath your skin.

-- Dehydration – when your body is not nourished with enough water, the skin beneath your eyes begins to look dull and your eyes can look sunken, due to their close proximity to the underlying bone.
+When your body is not nourished with enough water, the skin beneath your eyes begins to look dull and your eyes can look sunken, due to their close proximity to the underlying bone.
 This can cause black circles under your eyes.

-- Sun overexposure – too much sun can cause your body to produce an excess of melanin, the pigment that provides your skin with colour.
+Too much sun can cause your body to produce an excess of melanin, the pigment that provides your skin with colour.
 Too much sun — particularly for your eyes — can cause pigmentation in the surrounding skin to darken and thus cause dark under eyes.

-- Genetics – sadly, sometimes dark eye circles and puffiness can just be genetic.
+Sadly, sometimes dark eye circles and puffiness can just be genetic.

-The good news is there are a number of treatments against dark under eyes that you can carry out at home to help the problem, including:
+So now that you know what causes black circles under your eyes: The good news is there are a number of treatments against dark under eyes that you can carry out at home to help the problem, including: